+Note that the second-order upper bound works for any minimizer $\sigma_{AB}$ of the Rains bound regardless of its uniqueness.
+Thus we can choose the one that gives the tightest result.
+Due to the higher-order term $O(\log n)$, the estimations in Theorem~\ref{second order theorem} will work better for large blocklength $n$ where the logarithmic term is negligible.

+Since the Rains bound in Eq.~\eqref{Rains bound definition} is given by convex optimization, there are various methods to solve it numerically.
+We provide an algorithm in Appendix~\ref{Numerical estimation of Rains bound} which can be used to efficiently compute the Rains bound and output the minimizer operator.
+It is worth noting that our bounds are similar to the second-order bounds on quantum capacity in~\cite{Tomamichel2016}.
+But those bounds in~\cite{Tomamichel2016} are not easy to compute in general.

-\end{lemma} \begin{remark} It is worth noting that there are other one-shot lower bounds \cite{Buscemi2013,Buscemi2010b} which can be used to establish second-order estimation.
-One of the reason we use the one-shot lower bound in Lemma \ref{one shot lower} is because it gives the same $\ve$ dependence with our second-order upper bound.
-For pure state, there exists a better one-shot lower bound in Ref. \cite{Buscemi2013}.
-But note that our second-order bounds is already tight for pure states up to the second order terms (Proposition \ref{tight pure proposition}). \end{remark}
+The difficulty to obtain good second-order estimations is to find suitable one-shot lower and upper bounds which lead to the same $\ve$ dependence in the term $\Phi^{-1}(\ve)$ after the second-order expansion.
+This is necessary to show the tightness of the second-order estimation for specific states.
+Our result in Theorem~\ref{EDPPT DH relation} and the one-shot lower bound in~\cite{Wilde2016c} coordinate well in this sense.
+There are other one-shot lower bounds \cite{Buscemi2013,Buscemi2010b} which can be used to establish a second-order estimation.
+But they do not provide matching $\ve$ dependence with our second-order upper bound.
+For certain pure states, there exists a better one-shot lower bound in \cite{Buscemi2013}.
+But note that our bounds are already tight for general pure states up to the second-order terms (see Proposition~\ref{prop: pure state}).